Doniyor6444/Doniyor6444/README.md

 ### 🧠 About Me
 I’m a passionate full-stack developer specializing in backend development using **Node.js** and **Express.js**.
-I enjoy writing scalable APIs, optimizing database queries, and exploring system-level programming in **C++**.
+I love writing scalable APIs, optimizing database performance, and digging into **system-level programming with C++**.

-Always learning, building, and securing — because real engineering never ends.
+My long-term goal is to become a **cybersecurity engineer** who deeply understands how systems are built — and how to protect them.
+I believe true security starts from knowing how things work under the hood: code, networks, and infrastructure.

 ---